sherlock-project/sherlock/removed_sites.md

-# List Of Sites Removed From Sherlock
+# List Of Sites Removed From spectre

-This is a list of sites implemented in such a way that the current design of Sherlock is not capable of determining if a given username exists or not.
+This is a list of sites implemented in such a way that the current design of spectre is not capable of determining if a given username exists or not.
 They are listed here in the hope that things may change in the future so they may be re-included.